gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 through some setup steps.
 We'll be _skipping_ most of them, because you can manage all of the same settings from the normal interface, and it's important you learn how to do so.

-{% image src="lockdown-iphone/wizard-downtime.png" caption="Choose NOT NOW (you'll set this up later)" alt="locking down an iphone: choose 'not now' when prompted about Downtime, you'll set this up later" /%}
+{% image src="lockdown-iphone/wizard-downtime.png" caption="Choose NOT NOW (you'll set this up later)" alt="locking down an iPhone: choose 'not now' when prompted about Downtime, you'll set this up later" /%}

-{% image src="lockdown-iphone/wizard-app-limits.png" caption="Choose NOT NOW (you'll set this up later)" alt="locking down an iphone: choose 'not now' when prompted about App Limits, you'll set these up later if necessary" /%}
+{% image src="lockdown-iphone/wizard-app-limits.png" caption="Choose NOT NOW (you'll set this up later)" alt="locking down an iPhone: choose 'not now' when prompted about App Limits, you'll set these up later if necessary" /%}

-{% image src="lockdown-iphone/wizard-content-privacy.png" caption="Choose CONTINUE" alt="locking down an iphone: click 'continue' when shown the screen about Content & Privacy" /%}
+{% image src="lockdown-iphone/wizard-content-privacy.png" caption="Choose CONTINUE" alt="locking down an iPhone: click 'continue' when shown the screen about Content & Privacy" /%}

-{% image src="lockdown-iphone/wizard-passcode-recovery.png" caption="Enter your Apple ID or skip by clicking 'Cancel'" alt="locking down an iphone: enter your Apple ID to allow for Screen Time passcode recovery" /%}
+{% image src="lockdown-iphone/wizard-passcode-recovery.png" caption="Enter your Apple ID or skip by clicking 'Cancel'" alt="locking down an iPhone: enter your Apple ID to allow for Screen Time passcode recovery" /%}

 ### Setting a passcode

 At this point, if you are setting up your child's iPhone _without_ Family Sharing you'll need to click the button labeled **Use Screen Time passcode**, shown here:

-{% image src="lockdown-iphone/use-screen-time-passcode.png" caption="If not using Family Sharing, tap to set a passcode" alt="locking down an iphone: click 'Use Screen Time Passcode' and set a totally unique 4-digit code" /%}
+{% image src="lockdown-iphone/use-screen-time-passcode.png" caption="If not using Family Sharing, tap to set a passcode" alt="locking down an iPhone: click 'Use Screen Time Passcode' and set a totally unique 4-digit code" /%}

 {% callout type="warning" title="Choose a unique passcode!" %}